St. Patrick’s Day

 St. Patrick used the Shamrock to explain the Holy Trinity

-Although the Shamrock is used to symbolize love, faith, and hope, it was used by Patrick to show the connection of the Father, the Son, and the Holy Spirit, which are three different things but can be found together as one.
+Although the Shamrock is used to symbolize love, faith, and hope, it was used by Patrick to show the connection of the Father, the Son, and the Holy Spirit, which is three different things but can be found together as one.

 It is said that St. Patrick drove all the snakes out of Ireland